 Compare electricity prices and cut your costs

-How do I find the best electricity tariff for me?
+How do I find the best electricity tariff?

-Finding the best electricity deal is really straightforward using Switcher.ie’s gas and electricity comparison tool.
-You just need to enter information about your current electricity usage, which electricity supplier you’re with, and how you pay your bills, which only takes a couple of minutes.
+Finding the best electricity deal is easy using Switcher.ie’s gas and electricity comparison tool.
+You just need to enter information about:

 What are the cheapest electricity deals on the market?

 It only takes a few minutes to find a cheaper deal and start saving

 This table shows the five cheapest electricity tariffs based on the national average consumption, which - according to the Commission for Regulation of Utilities (CRU) is 4,200 kW/h of electricity per year.

 While this gives an indication of the cheapest plans for the average user, the best bet is to carry out an electricity comparison using your own consumption to find the deal that’s right for you.

 How do I find the best electricity deal?